IBM/depiction/README.md

 The core of the repo is a package, called `depiction`, with wrappers around models and methods for interpretable deep learning.

+**DISCLAIMER**: This repo is undergoing a refactoring.
+For the latest developments (e.g. as shown in ISMB/ECCB 21), please check the other branches, in particular `visualizations`.

 ## Docker setup

 ### Install docker